ConfederacyOfGaia/Gaia/players-guide.md

 ### Fighter

 The fighter class is available to all races.
-The Battle Master, Champion, and Samurai subclasses are the only available martial archetypes.
-Custom subclasses, like [Aurelian Soldier](http://homebrewery.naturalcrit.com/share/rym_k9JC6z), are available as well.
+The Battle Master, Champion, and Samurai subclasses are the only available martial archetypes.  <!-- Custom subclasses, like [Aurelian Soldier](http://homebrewery.naturalcrit.com/share/rym_k9JC6z), are available as well. -->

 Fighters are heavily affected by the Great Golden Dragon's restriction on owning armor and weapons.
-Feats like Tavern Brawler and Grappler, and the Unarmored Defense feat, are common.
+Feats like Tavern Brawler, Grappler, and Unarmored Defense are common.

 ***Modifications.*** The samurai's Fighting Spirit feature is usable a number of times per short rest equal to your proficiency bonus.